New Algorithms for Discrete-Time Parameter Estimation: Adaptive Laws with a Time-Varying Learning Rate: The Algorithms

 where $\lambda_\Gamma$, $\kappa$ are positive scalars and $\Gamma_k \in\R^{N\times N}$ is the time-varying gain matrix.
 The initial value $\Gamma_{0}$ is a symmetric positive definite matrix chosen so that $\Gamma_{0} \preceq \Gamma_{\max}I$, where $\Gamma_{\max}\in\R^+$ is the maximum learning rate that is assumed to be given.
 The information matrix $\Omega_k\in\R^{N\times N}$ captures any excitation that may be present in the regressor $\phi_k$.
 The initial value of $\Omega_k$ is a symmetric positive definite matrix with $0 \prec \Omega_0 \preceq I$.
 The parameter $0 < \lambda_\Omega < 1$ is used for the adjustment of the evolution of $\Omega_k$ and is directly related to the upper bound of $\Omega_k$.
 The scalars $\lambda_\Gamma$, $\kappa$ and $\lambda_\Omega$ represent various weights of the proposed algorithm.

 The main innovation in the algorithm above is in the evolution of $\Gamma_k$.
-Unlike the recursive least squares algorithm (see \cite{Goodwin_1984} for example) with covariance resetting introduced via an externally chosen period, the algorithm in \eqref{eq:2} automatically ensures that $\Gamma_k$ stays within certain bounds, through a combination of linear and nonlinear components.
+Unlike the recursive least squares algorithm with forgetting (see \cite{Goodwin_1984} for example), the algorithm in \eqref{eq:2} automatically ensures that $\Gamma_k$ stays within certain bounds, through a combination of linear and nonlinear components.
 As will be shown in the following section, stability and exponential decrease of parameter error towards a compact set are established under appropriate excitation conditions.
-In what follows, we assume that the regressors have some level of excitation, satisfying either Definition \ref{d:PE} or Definition \ref{d:FE}.
-When these conditions are not satisfied, addition of a suitable projection can ensure stable estimation \cite{Gaudio_2020a}, details of which are not addressed in this paper.
+In what follows, we assume that the regressors are persistently exciting, satisfying Definition \ref{d:PE}.